centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    Now the Eventstream will be published.

-8. After connecting, you should go to the eventstream editor.
-Here we will want to do an intial publish to activate the stream.
+8. After connecting, you should go to the Eventstream editor.
+Here we will want to do an initial publish to activate the stream.
 This will allow us to work with the data as it's streamed in.
 To publish hit the **Publish** button in the top right of the screen.

    ![alt text](Manufacturing_Assets/3%20oeedata_es%20inital%20publish.png)